scottish-pl-institute/splv/2024-strathclyde/index.md

 ## Further Information:

-Please contact one of the local organisers if you have any questions:
+If you have any further questions please get in contact with the local organising team at:

++ <CIS_splv2024@groups.strath.ac.uk>

+The principal organisers of SPLV24 are:

 * Guillaume Allais <guillaume.allais@strath.ac.uk>
 * Fredrik Nordvall Forsberg <fredrik.nordvall-forsberg@strath.ac.uk>